2 minute read

 — Teacher/Assistant/Deputy Head, Academy Primary, South East

-We’ve recently seen just how differently pupils cope and learn — and the importance of a teacher as a mentor figure.
-By continuously developing this understanding, you’ll better know how to support pupils in any times of disruption or uncertainty, helping them become more resilient over time.
-But prioritising wellbeing isn’t only necessary for challenging times; it yields greater rewards in the classroom, with positive learning outcomes from pupils feeling more inspired and motivated.
+We’ve recently seen just how differently students cope and learn — and the importance of a teacher as a mentor figure.
+By continuously developing this understanding, you’ll better know how to support students in any times of disruption or uncertainty, helping them become more resilient over time.
+But prioritising wellbeing isn’t only necessary for challenging times; it yields greater rewards in the classroom, with positive learning outcomes from students feeling more inspired and motivated.

 Collaboration in the classroom

 With teaching moving away from a reliance on lecture-style delivery, and wellbeing strategies coming to the fore, it’s time to explore different types of teaching and learning.
 Collaboration in the classroom is one of the most effective ways of fortifying pupil confidence, and collaborative learning also grows pupils’ social, interpersonal and communication skills.
-Over half of educators (54%) believe tech enables pupils to better learn these kinds of soft skills.
+Most educators believe tech enables students to better learn these kinds of soft skills.